outaagunga/documentation/mobile-apps-android-ios.md

 2. Open **Kiro**
 3. Click **Open Folder**
-4. Select your project folder (TalaClone)
+4. Select your project folder (e.g TalaClone)

-This is where all your app files will live.
+Ensure you open the project you created in the adroid studio

 ---